The Smallest Aircraft In The World

 Q: What is the smallest aircraft in the world currently?

 A: Determining the absolute smallest is difficult as records are constantly being broken and definitions vary.
-However, contenders often include micro-drones with wingspans of just a few centimeters or even smaller.
+That said, contenders often include micro-drones with wingspans of just a few centimeters or even smaller.

 Q: What are the main challenges in building such small aircraft?